-- Road Dedication.
-A 44-foot grant of easement is required to provide a half-width right-of-way of 44 feet_at the northerly and the westerly property line. - Curb Return Dedication.
-A 35-foot radius return grant of easement is required at the north westerly corner of the property line.
+• Curb Returns Dedication.
+A 35-foot radius return grant of easement is required at the intersection of Silver Valley Road and the easterly property line.
+A 35-foot radius return grant of easement is required at the intersection of Silver Valley Road and the westerly property line.

-n.
-APN: 0515-051-24 (Section Line - 88')
+d.
+Westerly Property Line (1/4 Section Line - 88')

 • Road Dedication.
-A 44-foot grant of easement is required to provide a half-width right-of-way of 44 feet at the westerly property line.
+A 44 foot grant of easement is required to provide a half-width right-of-way of 44 feet.